Netomize/RFiles/AxiosNPM/Readme.txt

-This folder contains detection rules related to the Axios npm package supply chain attack.
+This folder contains PacketSmith detection rules related to the Axios npm package supply chain attack.